 Counties served: throughout Maine

 The mission of the Lifelong Maine AmeriCorps Program is to serve alongside local grassroots organizations on age-friendly, lifelong community development projects that will contribute to a more resilient, healthier, safer, and more engaged community.
-This is accomplished by serving on a variety direct service and capacity building programs
+Eighteen AmeriCorps members support this mission.

 The Lifelong Maine AmeriCorps program seeks to enhance the lives of residents of all ages, and especially older people by serving with grassroots volunteer organizations in lifelong communities to: